GearHost/Docs/SSL-installation-steps.md

 2. Provide the CSR  to your vendor.
 Click [here](https://www.gearhost.com/documentation/CSR-and-your-vendor-third-party-ssl)
 3. Upload certificate.
 Click [here](https://www.gearhost.com/documentation/upload-certificate)
 2. Upload your .PFX into your cloudsite.
 Click [here](https://www.gearhost.com/documentation/how-to-install-a-pfx)

+####SSL types and prices
+We have a guide that displays the different types of SSL certificates along with their prices.
+Click [here](https://www.gearhost.com/documentation/SSL-types-pricing) to view that.